-The community of Ranger, perched atop rich petroleum resources,has its origins in the Tehachapi road building endeavor.
-As the Tehachapi built their web, cities like Ranger were critical because they formed new hubs for the production of asphalt so it need not be dragged so far.
+The community of Ranger, perched atop rich petroleum resources, actually has its origins in the Tehachapi road building endeavor.
+As the Tehachapi built their web, cities like Ranger were critical because they formed new hubs for the production of asphalt.
 However, what distinguished Ranger from so many of the others in the network is that they perfected a unique way to dispose of the natural gas encountered while extracting the asphaltic elements.

 Because it confirmed the connection between an early Tehachapi site and Bonnie and Clyde, the dedication ceremonies were down played.
-We are hoping to acknowledge this at the time of Museum of the Bench dedication in the spring of 2012.
+Nevertheless, we hope to collaborate with the Museum of the Southwestern Beverage Container at some point.